FedericoMelograna/CTBN_PhaseDistribution/Thesis/Readme.md

-Slides and the the dissertation of my Thesis.
+Presentation slide and final thesis